Vocations in the Domestic Church

 - Allow your children to witness you in private prayer.
 Encourage your children to pray daily on their own, to listen for God’s call, and if heard, to respond.

 These are only a few of the things recommended on the USCCB website.
-You can see the rest, as well as many other resources to help families promote vocations, here.
+Click here for other resources to help families promote vocations.

 “Vocations to the ministerial priesthood and to the consecrated life are first and foremost the fruit of constant contact with the living God and insistent prayer lifted up to the ‘Lord of the harvest’, whether in parish communities, in Christian families or in groups specifically devoted to prayer for vocations.”